HabitatFramework/UserGuide/interface/interface.rst

 ..
 Note:: This feature is only available to configured users who have been given bulk update permissions.
 For details on configuring users, see section 3.2.

-To perform a bulk update, filter the database records using ‘Select by attributes’ or select polygons in the GIS layer and click ‘Get Map Selection’.
+To perform a bulk update:

+* Filter the database records using ‘Select by attributes’ or select polygons in the GIS layer and click ‘Get Map Selection’.
 For details on filtering records, see section 2.6.

-Click ‘Bulk Update’ on the Edit menu or toolbar.
+* Click ‘Bulk Update’ on the Edit menu or toolbar.
 The HLU GIS Tool enters bulk update mode and an empty form is displayed as shown in the figure :ref:`figUIBU`.

-The ‘Bulk Update’ box displays the number of INCIDs, TOIDs and fragments affected by the update and allows you to select whether to create a History record for this process.
+* The ‘Bulk Update’ box displays the number of INCIDs, TOIDs and fragments affected by the update and allows you to select whether to create a History record for this process.

-Enter the updated details in the IHS, Details, and Sources tabs, then click Apply.
+* Enter the updated details in the IHS, Details, and Sources tabs, then click Apply.
 These fields will be updated for all the selected INCIDs.

 ..
 Note:: If ‘Delete Empty Bulk Update Rows’ is checked, child records will be deleted if these fields are not completed in the bulk update form.
 For details, see section 2.8.1.1.